 The first official report into the asbestos scandal at Blue Mountains Council has confirmed a litany of organisational failures which exposed workers to potentially deadly fibres.

-The report on asbestos management at Lawson carpark, Lawson Mechanics Institute and Lawson council storage depot is the first in a series of at least a dozen reports to come from lawyer Michael Tooma on council’s management of asbestos showing the problems that arose because council failed to implement a compulsory asbestos management plan or train its workers in handling asbestos, despite it being a legal requirement since 2012.
+The report on asbestos management at Lawson carpark, Lawson Mechanics Institute and Lawson council storage depot is the first in a series of reports to come from lawyer Michael Tooma on council’s management of asbestos showing the problems that arose because council failed to implement a compulsory asbestos management plan or train its workers in handling asbestos, despite it being a legal requirement since 2012.

 It paints a damning picture of how asbestos was managed in 2016 during the building of a council car park next to Lawson Mechanics Institute and the transportation of contaminated soil to the Lawson council depot afterwards –and 10 critical failures by council including failing to remediate the site, authorising the transport of contaminated soil and failing to stop work and engage licensed asbestos removal and later authorising the reuse of contaminated soil.

 The report by the industry expert from Clyde & Co cites the cases of young council workers – whose concerns were also raised in a story in the Gazette last year – who were using that asbestos-containing material as a training exercise, lifting it in and out of vehicles and another worker who dug up and sifted the soil council knew to be contaminated, “screening” the material for a month with a hopper to remove the asbestos.

 That worker is understood to be still with council and is one of the workers who has had a health screening.

 Council received the report on February 16 but has refused to release it citing “legal grounds”.